coders-school/modern-cpp/module3/05-rules.md

 Aim: learn how to refactor code to use RAII and Rule of 0

-Write a template class which holds a pointer
+Write a template class that holds a pointer

-* <!-- .element: class="fragment fade-in" --> use raw pointer to manage resource of a template type
+* <!-- .element: class="fragment fade-in" --> use a raw pointer to manage the resource of a template type
 * <!-- .element: class="fragment fade-in" --> implement constructor to acquire a resource
-* <!-- .element: class="fragment fade-in" --> implement Rule of 3
+* <!-- .element: class="fragment fade-in" --> implement the Rule of 3
-* <!-- .element: class="fragment fade-in" --> implement Rule of 5
+* <!-- .element: class="fragment fade-in" --> implement the Rule of 5
-* <!-- .element: class="fragment fade-in" --> implement Rule of 0
+* <!-- .element: class="fragment fade-in" --> implement the Rule of 0
-  * use proper smart pointer instead of raw pointer
+  * use a roper smart pointer instead of the raw pointer
   <!-- .element: class="fragment fade-in" -->